xdevplatform/spotatweet/README.md

 - Create a [Twitter application](https://developer.twitter.com/en/apps).
 - Create a [Spotify application](https://developer.spotify.com/my-applications).

-Create a config.json file using config.sample.json as a template.
+Create a `config.json` file using `config.sample.json` as a template.
 Fill in your Twitter & Spotify API Keys.
+You may also set the values in the `config.sample.json` file as environment variables for environments like Heroku and Glitch.
+Values set in the environment will override those set in the config file.

 Install node module dependencies: